git-diff-sed

 git diff-sed <sed_command> <file_path> [<git_diff_options>...]Parameters

-- <sed_command>: The sed command to apply to the old version of the file
+<sed_command>: The sed command to apply to the old version of the file<file_path>: Path to the file you want to diff<git_diff_options>...: Additional options to pass togit diff(optional)

 Examples